Weekend Flash

 By Lisa Wells, RN

-Although human growth hormone does not cure AIDS or HIV, there is some evidence that it may lengthen the life of AIDS patients.
+Although human growth hormone does not cure AIDS or HIV, there is evidence that it may decrease symptoms and lengthen the life of AIDS patients.

 Even more exciting, human growth hormone also appears to reduce the incidence of AIDS associated infections, such as polycystic pneumonia and Kaposi's sarcoma.
 It can rejuvenate the immune system; if it can actually strengthen the ability of HIV+ patients to resist infectious diseases it may improve both the quality and the quantity of their lives.1